BEFORE APPLYING, read the following carefully:

 Candidates in the Mature category whose applications, upon review by the Admissions Committee, are regarded as potentially admissible may be invited to sit a twenty-five-minute interview.
 The Committee may, at its discretion, request that other applicants attend an interview in some instances.

 Interviews take place in Montreal or, if it is not possible, by telephone or teleconference.
 All interviews are conducted in English and French.
-The interview weeks are to be determined and will be posted in this section.
+Admission interviews are generally held from mid-March to mid-May.

 A candidate whose application is refused by the Admissions Committee will be informed of the decision by electronic mail and via Minerva.